sulthn/wdc65c02/README.md

 void Reset();
 ```

-performs an hardware reset, as done by the external pin of the real chip
+performs a hardware reset, as done by the external pin of the real chip

 ```
-void Run(uint32_t n);
+void Run(
+	int32_t cycles,
+	uint64_t& cycleCount,
+	CycleMethod cycleMethod = CYCLE_COUNT);
 ```

-It runs the CPU for the next 'n' machine instructions.
+runs the CPU for the next 'n' machine instructions.

 ## Links ##